yuezijie/yuezijie.github.io/index.md

         <tr>
             <td>
                 <div>
-                            <B>Welcome to the Visual Computing (VisCom) research team.
+                            <B>Welcome to the Visual Computing (VisCom) research lab.
 We are part of the Informatics at King’s College London.</B>

                 </div>
                 <div>